pw4rn3r/ECE382/admin/course_letter.md

 ### Labs / Lab Notebooks

 Labs will be turned in and graded via Bitbucket.
+Lab notebooks must follow the lab notebook standards specified under the [Lab Notebooks](/382/admin/labs.html) link on the Admin page.
+The lab notebook is maintained as a journal of your lab experience and should allow you, or any knowledgeable engineer, to recreate your project.

 ### Exams